Sussy-OS/LRA-Community-Edition/Examples/Scarves/README.md

 [Hex color], [opacity]
 ...
 ```
-You can apply this scarf in Preferences -> LRTran -> Rider Settings -> Selected Scarf
+You can apply this scarf in LRA:CE in Preferences > LRTran > Rider Settings > Selected Scarf.

 Example: Rainbow.txt